Working with the new Environment Protection Amendment Act 2018

 A new legal framework called the Environment Protection Amendment Act 2018 will come into effect on 1 July 2020.
 It includes a new approach to environmental issues, focusing on preventing waste and pollution impacts rather than managing those impacts after they have occurred.
 The Act sets out a number of important duties that Victorians need to be aware of, whether you are undertaking an activity, or simply own or manage contaminated (or potentially contaminated) land.

-Atma Environmental has been closely following the new Act and implementation of forthcoming regulations to ensure it remains in front of the field, providing the most cogent and well-informed advice possible to our customers.
+Atma Environmental has been closely following the new Act and implementation of forthcoming regulations to ensure it remains in front of the field, providing the most cogent and well-informed advice possible to our clients.

 General environmental duty